Study Effectively: Advice From a BCA Senior

 Right before the day of an important exam or presentation, don’t burn the midnight oil to cram!
 A few extra hours of sleep is more beneficial than a stressful late-night study session (which may in turn, even cause you to not sleep well).

 Always try to begin studying a few days before the exam, perhaps in smaller time intervals.
 Once you have a solid understanding of the material, doing a general review on the night before will surely help.
 But try not to procrastinate and save everything for the last minute.
+For more insight into how to break bad studying habits, read this blog.

 6. Study Ahead of Time